METHODS-Group/ProximalGalerkin/README.md

 ## Table of Examples and Figures

 The following table associates each implementation to the examples and figures in the paper.
-Further information to run the codes is provided below.
+Further information to run the codes is provided for each specific example.

 | Figure |                                        File: examples/                                        |     Backend      | Instructions                     |
 | :----: | :-------------------------------------------------------------------------------------------: | :--------------: | -------------------------------- |